simpsonlab/preqclr/docs/source/manual.rst

    * - ``-p``, ``--paf``
      - N
      - NA
-     - Minimap2 pairwise alignment file (PAF).
-This is produced using ``minimap2 -x ava-ont sample.fastq sample.fastq``.
-This is **REQUIRED** for analysis.
-However, if users do not pass a PAF file as input, preqc-lr will attempt to run minimap2.
-This requires minimap2 to be installed and found via PATH variable.
-We recommend running minimap2 on your own and passing the PAF file.
+     - Minimap2 Pairwise mApping Format (PAF) file.
+This is produced using \'minimap2 -x ava-ont sample.fastq sample.fasta.

    * - ``-g``, ``--gfa``
      - N
      - NA
-     - Miniasm graph gragment assembly (GFA) file.
+     - Miniasm Graph Fragment Assembly (GFA) file.
 This is produced using ``miniasm -f reads.fasta overlaps.paf``.
 This is required only if user wants to generate an NGX plot.
 If not given, it will **NOT CALCULATE NGX STATISTICS**.

    * - ``--verbose``
      - N
      - False
-     - Use to output preqc-lr prorgress to stdout.
+     - Use to output preqc-lr progress to stdout.

 Report
 ---------